ZachBray/simple-binary-encoding-wiki/Intermediate-Representation.md

 IR is serialized via SBE itself.
 The schema for SBE IR is [here](https://github.com/real-logic/simple-binary-encoding/blob/master/main/resources/sbe-ir.xml).

 The format of a serialized IR file is a simple sequence, or list, of "Tokens".
 Each Token is one of the `SerializedToken` messages in the schema above.
 The first sequence of Tokens in the file is the message header for the messages.
 This is a composite, usually with the name `messageHeader` that holds the following three encodings: `blockLength`, `templateId`, and `version`.
+After the header is one or more messages represented by sequences of Tokens.
+At a high level, a serialized IR file looks like this:

 <table>
 <tr>